This article sets the guidelines for navigating the Group Policy interface.

 The Group Policy also allows you to select a certain version of a software and lock it down.
 That means Thor Foresight will not update it anymore.

-Note: If you have a higher version installed and you lock down a lower version, Thor Foresight will not be downgraded, but if you have a lower version of the software and you lock down a higher version, Thor Foresight will update that software to the version you selected.
+Note: If you have a higher version installed and you lock down a lower version, Thor Foresight will not downgrade it, but if you have a lower version of the software and you lock down a higher version, Thor Foresight will update that software to the version you selected.

 3. Delay a Patch

-This option offers you the possibility to delay a patch with 1, 3, 7 or 30 days.
-That means the patch will be applied to your machine after 3 days since we added in Thor Foresight's X-Ploit Resilience.
+This option offers you the possibility to delay a patch with 1, 3, 7, 15 or 30 days.
+That means the patch will be applied to your machine after the selected days since we added in Thor Foresight's X-Ploit Resilience.

 4. Uninstall Applications

 Another feature that the patching system offers is the Uninstall Applications.

 This feature allows the user to: